 Standard or custom designed ergonomic workstations.
 Which is better?

-At Spaceguard we know that custom designed is usually the answer.
-In this article we explore how bespoke and custom designed ergonomic workstations improve productivity and keep your staff happy and healthy.
+At Spaceguard we know that custom design is usually the answer.
+In this article, we explore how bespoke and custom-designed ergonomic workstations improve productivity and keep your staff happy and healthy.

 As a custom workstation manufacturer, we spend a lot of time hearing about workspace problems.
 A common issue our customers face is that they don’t have the optimum workstation solution for their industry or activity.